TC01/argparse68k/README.md

-The reason you need to put this define before importing the standard library is discussed [here](https://debrouxl.github.io/gcc4ti/htretval.html#reterr), but basically, because routines in argparse68k can throw ER_ARGUMENT (the operating system's "invalid argument passed to function" error), you need to
+The reason you need to put this define before importing the standard library is discussed [here](https://debrouxl.github.io/gcc4ti/htretval.html#reterr), but basically, because routines in argparse68k can throw ER_ARGUMENT (the operating system's "invalid argument passed to function" error), you need to explicitly set a define that forces cleanup code to be ran after an exception is thrown (and not caught by the program).

 ## Usage